lecstor/lecstor.com/src/pages/reusable-react-components/index.md

 date: "2018-12-09T11:42:00.000Z"
 ---

+Building a reusable component library for your app will speed up development, increase consistency of the UI, and reduce the total download size of your app.

+Below are a few tips I've picked up while building the web app for [SafetyCulture](https://safetyculture.com).

 - [Margins](#margins) - don't give components external margins, use layout components instead
 - [Unhandled Props](#unhandled-props) - pass unhandled props to the rendered element
 - [Component Composition](#component-composition)